silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

     and

         ...
-        "THEME_NAME": "yourtheme",
+        "THEME_NAME": "default",
         ...

 2. **Mount**.
 Make sure Vagrant mounts the "theme" directory from the host.
-   See [PR #884](https://github.com/edx/configuration/pull/884) for the way I do this.
+   This should be the case with Johnnycake or later Vagrant installations.
+If you have an older Vagrantfile, see [PR #884](https://github.com/edx/configuration/pull/884).

 3. **Check out**.
-The rest of the devstack code checks out repos as part of the provision step, but I don't have that working (yet).
+The rest of the devstack code checks out repos as part of the provision step, but that tooling doesn't happen for themes.
+You need to check out a theme yourself.
+I recommend you start with the "null theme" that we've made here at Stanford:
-   So I just check out my theme there manually.
-   But **please** do not use the Stanford theme as your own.
-Use your own styling and assets!

         cd themes
-        git clone git@github.com:Stanford-Online/edx-theme.git yourtheme
+        git clone git@github.com:Stanford-Online/edx-default-theme.git default

 4. **Gather assets**.
 The rest of the devstack methods seems to imply the service variant (lms or cms) automatically, but this doesn't work